-Beginning in September 2003, the Company's Discount Waiver, Direct Stock Purchase and Dividend Reinvestment Plan (the "DRSPP"), which is designed to provide existing stockholders and new investors with a convenient and economical way to purchase shares of Common Stock (through the automatic reinvestment of dividends and/or optional monthly cash investments), became operational.
-On December 3, 2003, the Company filed a shelf registration statement on Form S-3 with the SEC for the purpose of registering Common Stock for sale through the DRSPP.
-This registration statement was declared effective by the SEC on December 15, 2003 and, when combined with the unused portion of the Company's previous DRSPP shelf registration statement, registered an aggregate of 10.0 million shares of Common Stock.
-At December 31, 2003, the Company had issued 3.3 million shares of Common Stock to participants in the DRSPP and received net proceeds of \$31.2 million.
+On December 17, 2004, the Company filed a shelf registration statement on Form S-3 with the SEC under the Act for the purpose of registering additional Common Stock for sale through the DRSPP.
+This shelf registration statement was declared effective by the SEC on January 4, 2005 and, when combined with the unused portion of the Company's previous DRSPP shelf registration statement, registered an aggregate of 10 million shares of Common Stock.
+At December 31, 2004, 552,891 shares of Common Stock remained available for issuance pursuant to the prior DRSPP shelf registration statement.